-The muffins turned out so light, fluffy and flavorful that no one could tell they were healthy muffins masquerading as crazy-delicious muffins.
+The muffins turned out so light, fluffy and flavorful that no one could tell they were wholesome muffins masquerading as crazy-delicious muffins.
 I used whole wheat pastry flour to ensure that the muffins would end up as light and fluffy as they would using white flour.
 Greek yogurt and lemon zest lent a decadent texture and flavor, respectively.

 For the fruit, I used blueberries and blackberries, whereas Deb used blueberries only.
 Neither of those berries are in season, but you could certainly substitute other seasonal fruit or frozen fruit.
 You can’t go wrong with this versatile recipe!